 With the help of energy management consultants, you can find regional or state-led energy incentives that fit the bill.
 It's not an easy map to maneuver, but one that a local expert can help you navigate.
 Examples include Pennsylvania energy efficiency grants and alternative fuels incentive grants.

 How Commercial Energy Procurement Consultants Can Help

-Throughout this comprehensive guide to industrial and commercial energy procurement, we've mentioned a few places that consultants come in handy.
+Throughout this comprehensive guide to industrial and commercial energy procurement, we've mentioned a few places where electricity consulting comes in handy.
 But what is it that really makes outsourcing to energy procurement consultants so valuable?

 A purchasing partner can help you stay on top of market fluctuations, even when your focus is on running your company.